jacekpotapczuk/PathfindingDemo/README.md

 - **JPS (Jump Point Search)**
   - More efficient on large, open grids.
-  - Would require a different architecture (tiles not being individual GameObjects).
-  - Overkill for this project’s grid size.

-- **A\*** (chosen)
+  - Overkill if grid isn't enormous (and that would bring other problems like each tile having it's own Game Object).

+- A\* (chosen for simple movement paths)
   - Standard for pathfinding.
-  - Efficient for medium-sized grids.
+  - Efficient for standard-sized grids in games.
   - Outperforms BFS in average cases with heuristic guidance.
-  - Flexible if we want to extend with weighted costs later.
+  - Used for basic movement pathfinding and single-target paths.

+- **Bidirectional BFS** (chosen for movement + attack scenarios)
+  - Pretty late I realized how bad A* is for searching move+attack paths.
+So I switched to Bidirectional BFS (over x10 performance improvement)
+  - Optimized algorithm for finding best attack positions.
+  - One BFS expands from enemy position to find all valid attack tiles.
+  - Another BFS expands from player position until it intersects with attack tiles.
+  - Provides automatic early termination when searches meet.

 **Adjustments made:**
-- Straightforward implementation of A\* on an orthogonal grid.
+- A\* implementation on orthogonal grid for movement pathfinding.
+- Bidirectional BFS for complex movement + attack position finding.
-- Path visualization is extended to support multi-turn moves → paths beyond `MoveRange`/`AttackRange` are segmented and color-coded to indicate how many turns would be required.
+- Path visualization extended to support multi-turn moves → paths beyond `MoveRange`/`AttackRange` are segmented and color-coded to indicate turn requirements.

 ---